Driver incentives that work: 14 real-world fleet safety examples you can adopt

 Incentive: $100 monthly appreciation bonuses for drivers scoring above the fleet average.

 Results: The program lifted the share of drivers scoring above the average GreenZone metric by 27% in six months.
-At the same time, stop-sign violations fell by 57% and severe violations by 84%; traffic-light violations dropped 49%.
+At the same time, stop-sign violations fell by 57%, severe violations by 84%, and traffic-light violations dropped by 49%.

 Incentive: Year-end cash bonus tied to GreenZone score compliance.